skip to content

 Teaching

-• Research methodologies and the process of research including quantitative and qualitative methods and data analysis; project planning and management
+• research methodologies and the process of research, including quantitative and qualitative methods and data analysis

-• The effective use of learning resources including library and information technology
+• the effective use of learning resources, including library and information technology

-• Personal skills including oral and written communication, time management and teamwork skills, professional development and the preparation of a curriculum vitae and employment applications
+• personal skills, including oral and written communication, time management and teamwork skills, professional development, and the preparation of a curriculum vitae and employment applications

-• Technical training to enable the student to undertake their research work effectively and efficiently
+• technical training to enable the student to undertake their research work effectively and efficiently

-• Professional presentations
+• professional presentations

 One to one supervision